YottaDB/YDB/README.md

   This indicates that required libraries are not found.
 Please consult the list of libraries and check your distributions package manager.

-- YottaDB installation fails on Ubuntu 18.10
+- YottaDB installation fails with %YDB-E-DLLNOOPEN

   Example error message that would be printed to the screen: